BS in Economics

 Second Language Alternative

 A student may elect to fulfill a special option area instead of taking a second language.
-This area consists of at least 12 credits numbered 2000 or above that are not from the parent department, are not normally required of all departmental majors and do not appear elsewhere in the area of concentration.
+This area consists of at least 12 credits numbered 2000- level or above that are not from the parent department, are not normally required of all departmental majors and do not appear elsewhere in the area of concentration.
 The second language alternative is planned by the student with the Economics Academic Advisor and must be approved by the Director of Undergraduate Studies.

 Economics Electives